NicholasMoser/WormsNotes/kerfuffle.md

 Seems to be determined in Tweak.xom by the entry: `Jetpack.MaxAltitude`.
 It is overriden in some Lua scripts, likely for vertical stages.

+## Death Explosion

+Seems to be determined in Tweak.xom by the entries:

+- `Worm.DeathImpulseMagnitude`
+- `Worm.DeathImpulseRadius`
+- `Worm.DeathLandDamageRadius`
+- `Worm.DeathWormDamageRadius`
+- `Worm.DeathWormDamageMagnitude`

+## Worm Movement

+Seems to be determined in Tweak.xom by the entries:

+- `Worm.StepUpHeight`
+- `Worm.BounceMultiplier`

+## Nerf Red Bull

+To disable low gravity for red bull, simply add a nop to the instruction at 0x800f766c.

+This instruction calls `SetFloat()` on "Low.Gravity.Multiplier" in the function `OnEndPostLaunchDelay__25RedbullUtilityLogicEntity`.

+It looks like the particle emitter is immediately after it, if we wanted to remove that.
+Also your movement is stopped in the function `OnFireButtonPressed__25RedbullUtilityLogicEntity` and is likely reset in `OnEndPostLaunchDelay__25RedbullUtilityLogicEntity`.

+It appears that the movement speed increase also occurs somewhere around `OnEndPostLaunchDelay__25RedbullUtilityLogicEntity`.

 ## Codes